Chapter 20: The 811000-year Mega Cycle

 As you can see, the two simulators are in excellent agreement over a period of more than 23000 years.
 Patrik Holmqvist and I are now satisfied that the Tychosium 3D simulator is at least as reliable at predicting secular planetary positions as any of the most popular heliocentric Solar System simulators.
 And, more importantly, the Tychosium can do so while fully respecting the optical perspective of the observed conjunctions between our planets and the stars, unlike any existing heliocentric simulator—including the JS Orrery.

-In Chapter 6, I speculated about the possibility of the Sirius System being the “double-double” binary companion of our Solar System.
-By the way, it is probably no fluke that the Sun reaches its apogee in the first days of July, as it aligns longitudinally with Sirius as seen from Earth.
-As the 811000-year cycle gradually came to light in the course of my decade-long research efforts, I finally decided to put to this theory to the test – using what is currently known about Sirius (through its observational data and predicted celestial motions).
-Sirius is observed to move towards our Solar System and is expected to become our South Pole star in roughly 60000 years from now.
-The problem with this prediction is that, if Sirius were to be as distant as 8.6 light years and moving towards us - as officially estimated - at a radial velocity of 5.5 km/s, it would employ more than 469000 years to reach the “X vector” perpendicular to our Solar System’s ecliptic.
-Clearly, the official predictions do not add up - and something else must be going on.
-For the purpose of my research though, I chose to use that “60000-year” prediction (for Sirius becoming our South Pole star) as computed by the famed mathematical astronomer Jean Meeus.
+In Chapter 6, I speculated about the possibility that the Sirius System may be the ‘double-double’ binary companion of our own Solar System.
+Incidentally, it is probably no fluke that the Sun reaches its apogee in the first days of July, as it aligns longitudinally with Sirius, as seen from Earth.
+As the 811000-year cycle gradually came to light, I decided to test the hypothesis by using Sirius’ currently known observational data and predicted celestial motions.
+Sirius is reckoned to be approaching our Solar System and, according to the famed mathematical astronomer Jean Meeus, expected to become our south pole star roughly 60000 years from now.
+The problem with this prediction is that, if―as officially claimed―Sirius were truly 8.6 light years away and were moving towards us at a radial velocity of 5.5 km/s, it would employ a minimum of 469300 years to reach the ‘X vector’ perpendicular to our system’s ecliptic (thus plausibly becoming our south pole star).
+Clearly, the officially estimated distance to Sirius is in stark conflict with Jean Meeus’ predictions and something else must be going on.
+For the purpose of my research however, I chose to use the ~60000-year prediction of Sirius as our next south pole star.

-Now, if the Sirius system were to be our Solar System’s binary companion, we would expect it to display a ‘long binary orbit’ the same size as ours.
-Hence, for my geometric experiment, I chose to draw two equally-sized ‘wheels’ (intersecting in classic binary fashion) representing the long binary orbits of Sirius and our Solar System.
+Now, if the Sirius system were to be our Solar System’s ‘double-double’ binary companion, we might expect it to have a binary orbit of similar size as ours.
+Hence, for my geometric experiment, I chose to draw two equally-sized ‘wheels’ (intersecting in classic binary fashion) representing the binary orbits of Sirius and our Solar System.
 Assuming their 'full secular cycle' to be 811000 years, I animated their motions in 16 steps of 50688 years.
-Incidentally, and as you may recall from Chapter 16, 50688 years (i.e. 2 X 25344) is the “Great Year of Mars”.
+As you may recall from Chapter 16, 50688 years (i.e. 2 X 25344) is the “Great Year of Mars”.

 The outcome of this experiment―however speculative it may be―makes for an interesting hypothesis: our Solar System and the Sirius System would complete what we may call a ‘mega cycle’ and return to the same relative positions in about 811000 years.
-Moreover, as predicted by Jean Meeus, Sirius would indeed become our southern pole star roughly 60000 years from now (or somewhat earlier, around the year 53000).
-Note that, on several occasions in the course of this 811000-year cycle, Sirius will pass much closer to us than it is today.
+Moreover, as predicted by Jean Meeus, Sirius would indeed become our southern pole star roughly 60000 years from now (or somewhat earlier).

 0> today / 1> 50688 / 2> 101376 / 3> 152064 / 4> 202752 / 5> 253440 / 6> 304128 / 7> 354816 / 8> 405504 / 9> 456192 / 10> 506880 / 11> 557568 / 12> 608256 / 13> 658944 / 14> 709632 / 15> 760320 / 16> 811008

 The many independent researchers who have proposed that Sirius is the binary companion of the Sun may well have been correct all along.
-Note also how this may go to elucidate the existence of the mysterious 405-kyr cycle already discussed in Chapter 16.
+Note also how this may go to elucidate the existence of the mysterious 405- kyr cycle already discussed in Chapter 16.
 It bears reminding that this peculiar long period (405000 ± 500 years) has been identified by scores of multidisciplinary scientists as a significant ‘metronome’ regulating a number of cyclical events in the realms of geology, geodynamics, dendrochronology, climatology and paleomagnetism.
-According to Milankovitch (opens in a new tab), the major component of the variations of the eccentricity of the Earth’s orbit occurs, interestingly enough, with a period of 405000 years.
-The below graphic shows how our Solar System and the Sirius System will 'swap sides' (at 180°) over a 405500-year period, suggesting that some sort of long-term magnetic reversal might be at play.
+As we may read in the Wikipedia, the major component of the variations of the eccentricity of the Earth’s orbit occurs, interestingly enough, with a period of 405000 years.
+Figure 20.4 shows how the Sirius system and our own system will ‘swap sides’ (at 180°) over a 405500-year period, suggesting that some sort of long-term magnetic reversal might be at play.

 In Chapter 16, we saw that, over a 405500-year period :

-The so-called 'magnetic pole reversals' of the Sun and the Earth are a subject of much debate and popular fascination.
-Yet, no firm explanation has been proposed to this day as to the causality of these magnetic reversals, nor much less as to the diverse rates at which they occur.
-The TYCHOS model, short of explaining exactly why these reversals take place, provides nonetheless a compelling proposition which would account - quantitatively - for the vastly different periods of magnetic reversals of the Sun (ca. 11.5 years) and the Earth (ca. 800000 years).
+The so-called magnetic pole reversals of the Sun and the Earth are a subject of much debate and popular fascination.
+Yet, no firm explanation has been proposed to this day as to the causality of these magnetic reversals, let alone the vastly diverse rates at which they occur.
+The TYCHOS model, short of explaining exactly why these reversals take place, nonetheless provides a compelling proposition which would account, quantitatively, for the enormously different periods of magnetic reversals of the Sun (~11.5 years) and the Earth (~800000 years).

-Above: A classic illustration of the pole reversal concept
+Fig. 20.5 A classic illustration of the magnetic pole reversal concept.

 "During what is known as the solar cycle, the magnetic field of the Sun has reversed every 11 years over the past centuries.
 This flip, where the south magnetic pole switches to north and vice versa, occurs during the peak of each solar cycle and originates from a process called a “dynamo”.
 Magnetic fields are generated by a dynamo, which involves the rotation of the star as well as convection and the rising and falling of hot gas in the star’s interior."
 "3D simulations reveals why the Sun flips its magnetic field every 11 years" - Smithsonian (opens in a new tab)

-So the Sun’s magnetic field, we are told, reverses in the very short period of 11 years.
-However, this is not an exact value since this period can vary from 9 to 14 years:
+So the Sun’s magnetic field, we are told, reverses at very short intervals of 11 years.
+However, this is not an exact value since the period can vary from 9 to 14 years:

 “Most people think of the solar cycle as having a fixed length of 11 years.
 This is not strictly true as cycles vary considerably in length from as little as 9 years to almost 14 years.”
 "The Length of the Solar Cycle" (opens in a new tab)